ryanmcnally93/little-strings/README.md

 - I resized images using this [simple image resizer.](https://www.simpleimageresizer.com/upload)

+- I changed the format of my images from jpg, png and jpeg to webp using [ezgif.](https://ezgif.com/png-to-webp)

 - In order to get my guitar game going, I watched the creation of the simple Simon game created by Code Institute and a lot of my ideas came from that.

 ### Media